 I ultimately decided I liked the mellow heat from roasted chiles along with a little ham simmered in a tomato-garlic sauce with chicken thighs.

 I like Anaheim, poblanos, or Fresno peppers for this recipe – fairly mild, as far as peppers go.
-Broil the peppers until they’re charred all over, or char them over a flame as Elise is demonstrating in this video.
+Broil the peppers until they’re charred all over, or char them over a flame.

 Any ham will do, as long as it isn't honey-basted.
 I usually buy Black Forest.
 Cut it into matchsticks before adding it to the sauce.